laboon/ebook/text/98_glossary_of_terms.md

 __Buffer Overrun__: A __vulnerability__ where more data can be written than has been allocated for it.
 This can cause system crashes or unauthorized access.

 __Bounds checking__: Run-time checking that data is not being written outside of a properly allocated array.

+__Stakeholder__: Any person who has a direct interest in the successful completion, execution, or release of the system, such as customers, developers, and project managers.